-Drugs are the most common cause (see Table: Some Causes of Xerostomia); about 400 prescription drugs and many OTC drugs cause decreased salivation.
+Drugs are the most common cause (see table Some Causes of Xerostomia Some Causes of Xerostomia ); about 400 prescription drugs and many over-the-counter (OTC) drugs cause decreased salivation.
 The most common include the following:

 History of present illness should include acuity of onset, temporal patterns (eg, constant vs intermittent, presence only on awakening), provoking factors, including situational or psychogenic factors (eg, whether xerostomia occurs only during periods of psychologic stress or certain activities), assessment of fluid status (eg, fluid intake habits, recurrent vomiting or diarrhea), and sleeping habits.
-Use of recreational drugs should be specifically elicited.
+A history of use of recreational drugs should be taken.

-Past medical history should inquire about conditions associated with xerostomia, including Sjögren syndrome, history of radiation treatment, head and neck trauma, and a diagnosis of or risk factors for HIV infection.
-Drug profiles should be reviewed for potential offending drugs (see Table: Some Causes of Xerostomia).
+Past medical history should inquire about conditions associated with xerostomia, including Sjögren syndrome, history of radiation treatment, head and neck trauma, and a diagnosis of or risk factors for HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more .
+Drug profiles should be reviewed for potential offending drugs (see table Some Causes of Xerostomia Some Causes of Xerostomia ).